 I have so much for you today, my friend.
 So.
 Much.

-- The only Snickerdoodle recipe that you will ever need, period, plus how to add buttered toasted pecans to your Snickerdoodles. 🙂
+So–today I’m sharing with you the only Snickerdoodle recipe that you will ever need, period, plus how to add buttered toasted pecans to your Snickerdoodles. 🙂

-So.
 Mack wanted to make cookies.
 He is new to this baking business, being ten, but he already is a fan of it.
 Not only do his efforts provide something yummy for him to eat, they also get him something that all us scratch-cooks recognize (baldly!) as the actual reason we go to all this trouble: